 Here are the steps you should take at this stage:

-- Identify the cultural and historical setting at the time the passage was written to enable you interpret the passage within that context
+- Identify the cultural context and historical background at the time the passage was written to enable you interpret the passage within that context

 - Identify the context in which the passage was written